aws/aws-cdk/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.svg)](https://gitter.im/awslabs/aws-cdk)

-The **AWS Cloud Development Kit (AWS CDK)** is an open-source software development framework to define cloud infrastructure and provision it through AWS CloudFormation.
+The **AWS Cloud Development Kit (AWS CDK)** is an open-source software development framework to define cloud infrastructure in code and provision it through AWS CloudFormation.
 The CDK integrates fully with AWS services and offers a higher level object-oriented abstraction to define AWS resources imperatively.
 Using the CDK’s library of infrastructure [constructs], you can easily encapsulate AWS best practices in your